Not all water ionizer filters are alike!

 filters from the Tyent, KYK and Jupiter water ionizers.

 Some Water Ionizer Filter Insights:

-- The easiest filter to replace was the Jupiter.
-You just pop it in and out.
-You can reset the filter by pressing and holding the filter button inside the filter door.
+- The easiest filter to replace was the Jupiter and Nexus.
+You just pop them in and out.
+With Jupiter ionizers you can reset the filter by pressing and holding the filter button inside the filter door.

 - The next easy one down would be the Tyent.
 You just unscrew/screw it.
 Although it takes a little coordination to get it started.
 Note: In my video I had the filters backwards.
 Filter One [when facing the filters, is supposed to be the filter on the left] is made entirely of activated carbon fibers.
 Filter Two [when facing the filters, it should be on the right] includes more activated carbon fiber filtration, including other ceramic materials with non-supported claims.
 Another Note Regarding Tyent Filter Changing: Don’t go into “set-up” mode…just push and hold F1 then F2 icons to reset them to zero.

 - I didn’t show the Chanson in this video, but I did in an earlier blog post.
 It’s very similar to the Tyent in that it screws/unscrews.

 - The KYK is the most complicated.
 You need to carefully remove the computer chip from the top of the filter.
 Be careful, because the entire operation of the KYK will go awry if the filter chip isn’t reading correctly.
 You’ll just get an error message until you fix the problem.